 - Team volunteering.
 Employees complete larger-scale volunteer projects as a team, such as cleaning up a park or renovating a library.

 - Volunteer time off (VTO).
-Your company provides additional paid time off for employees to use specifically for volunteering with nonprofits.
+Employees receive additional paid time off to use specifically for volunteering with nonprofits.
+This benefit demonstrates a company’s commitment to social responsibility, offering employees the flexibility to engage in causes they care about without sacrificing income.

 How to Develop a Corporate Volunteer Program